e-signatures – what’s the big deal?

 - website authentication (qualified)

-Law Society Guidance
+Law Society guidance

-In response to eIDAS, the Law Society of England and Wales (with input from counsel) published a practice note16 which recognises the validity of electronic signatures for commercial contracts and provides some guidance on the extent to which e-signatures satisfy the requirement for documents to be “in writing” and “signed”.
+In response to eIDAS, the Law Society of England and Wales (with input from counsel) published a practice note which recognises the validity of electronic signatures for commercial contracts and provides some guidance on the extent to which e-signatures satisfy the requirement for documents to be “in writing” and “signed”.
 The practice note also provides some guidance on documents which still require a wet-ink signature, as well deeds, originals, counterparts and conflict of laws issues.
 Importantly, given the complexity of the subject matter, the Law Society recommend that advice is taken on the individual circumstances and nature of the documents to be executed.

-Law Commission Programme
+Law Commission programme

-In December 2017, the Law Commission published their Thirteenth Programme of Law Reform17 which highlights Electronic Signatures as an area that requires significant reform.
-The Law Commission stated that e-signatures could “boost Global Britain and help enhance the UK’s competitiveness as we leave the EU”18 but recognised that further work was necessary to eliminate uncertainty over the validity of e-signatures for the execution of certain types of agreements and instruments.
+In December 2017, the Law Commission published their Thirteenth Programme of Law Reform which highlights Electronic Signatures as an area that requires significant reform.
+The Law Commission stated that e-signatures could “boost Global Britain and help enhance the UK’s competitiveness as we leave the EU” but recognised that further work was necessary to eliminate uncertainty over the validity of e-signatures for the execution of certain types of agreements and instruments.